Get THE RACK DEMO

 Track growth rates monthly.
 Females gaining less than 50 grams per month need improved feeding schedules.
 Males showing seasonal weight loss during breeding season is normal, but dramatic drops signal overuse.

 Build your breeding program with patience.
-Animals that reach breeding size naturally produce better for longer than those pushed early.
+Animals reaching breeding size naturally produce better for longer than those pushed early.

 Mistake 2: Inadequate Record Keeping

 Most new breeders start with mental notes and phone photos.
-This works until you have 15 animals, 6 breedings, and can't remember which male produced which clutch.
+This works until you have 15 animals, 6 breedings, and cannot remember which male produced which clutch.

 Poor records cost money in multiple ways.
-You can't track which pairings produce the best offspring.
+You cannot track which pairings produce the best offspring.
 You lose track of feeding schedules and miss optimal breeding windows.
-Worst case: you accidentally breed siblings or can't provide accurate genetics information to buyers.
+Worst case: you accidentally breed siblings or cannot provide accurate genetics information to buyers.

 The IRS also requires detailed records for business deductions.
-"I think I spent about $2,000 on supplies" doesn't qualify during an audit.
+"I think I spent about $2,000 on supplies" does not qualify during an audit.

 The Solution: Digital Record Systems